celestiaorg/celestia-node/docs/adr/adr-001-predevnet-celestia-node.md

     * `ExtendedHeaderVerification` (`full` nodes only)
     * `ExtendedHeaderSub` (broadcast)
     * `ExtendedHeaderStore`
-* `FraudProofService` *(optional for devnet)* -- a service that can be registered on the node, and started/stopped that contains every process related to generating, broadcasting, and storing both `ErasureCodingFraudProof`s and `StateFraudProof`s.
+* `FraudProofService` *(optional for devnet)* -- a service that can be registered on the node, and started/stopped that contains every process related to generating, broadcasting, and storing both `BadEncodingFraudProof`s and `StateFraudProof`s.
     * **`FraudProofGeneration`**
     * `FraudProofSub` (broadcast)
     * `FraudProofStore`